Brignone and Vlhova share GS win, 0.01 ahead of Shiffrin - WHIZ News

-SESTRIERE, Italy (AP) — Federica Brignone and Petra Vlhova tied for a World Cup giant slalom victory Saturday while overall leader Mikaela Shiffrin finished third by the smallest of margins.
+SESTRIERE, Italy (AP) — In a World Cup race that nearly ended in a triple dead heat, Federica Brignone and Petra Vlhova shared a giant slalom victory Saturday in which Mikaela Shiffrin finished 0.01 seconds behind in third.

-Shiffrin was just one hundredth of a second behind the joint winners on the Giovanni Agnelli course.

 Shiffrin has now uncharacteristically gone four straight races without a win.
 But the American skier maintains a comfortable lead of 233 points over Vlhova in the overall standings.